husarion/webui-ros-joystick/README.md

 ## About

-Simple browser based joystick to send velocity commands to ROS device.
+Simple browser-based joystick to send velocity commands to ROS device.
 Built as a [Node.js](https://nodejs.org/) application.

 ## Installation